 Roadless Rule Reaches Dead-End

-Kensington Mine Analysis Shows Danger for Marine Animals & SEACC Appeal Denied
+Danger for Marine Animals and SEACC Appeal Denied

-On March 2, National Marine Fisheries Service (NMFS) released its long-awaited review of the Coeur Alaska’s Kensington Mine potential adverse impacts to humpback whales and Steller sea lions in Berners Bay.
-Although NMFS concluded that the construction and operation of the mine’s two terminals wasn’t likely to jeopardize the survival of these two species, it expected that the mine would adversely affect individual animals.
+On March 2, National Marine Fisheries Service (NMFS) released its long-awaited review of Coeur Alaska’s Kensington Mine’s potential adverse impacts on humpback whales and Steller sea lions in Berners Bay.
+Although NMFS concluded that the construction and operation of the mine’s two terminals weren’t likely to jeopardize the survival of these two species, it expected that the mine would adversely affect individual animals.

 That same week, the Forest Service denied SEACC’s appeal to their decision to allow the mine on all counts.
-SEACC kept a sharp eye out for state and federal permits issued to Coeur Alaska from the Army Corps of Engineers, the EPA, and the State of Alaska.
+SEACC kept a sharp eye out for state and federal permits issued to Coeur Alaska from the Army Corps of Engineers, the Environmental Protection Agency, and the State of Alaska.

 The sheer quantity and substantive nature of comments collected during the public comment period for the Tulsequah Chief Mine on the Taku River threw a huge wrench in the Canadian Department of Fisheries and Oceans fast track schedule for permitting the mine.